Parabolic Hecke eigensheaves: Hecke eigensheaves

 Finally for the proof of {\bfseries (c)} note that in this local model the divisors $Lp_{I}$ and $LLC_{I}$ are given by $u = 0$ and $v = 0$ in the coordinates $(x,u,v,s)$ on $H$.
 So the Weil divisors $LpE_{I}$ and $LLE_{I}$ will be given by the equations $u = y = 0$ and $v = y = 0$ respectively and so are not Cartier and represented by transversal rulings. \ $\Box$

 \

 \begin{rem} Note that $\bQ_{T,t}$, $\bQ'_{T,t}$, $\bQ''_{T,t}(-\varepsilon)$ are line bundles on $Z$ being combinations of pullbacks of Cartier divisors in $Y$ or $H$.
-However the previous lemma shows that the sheaf $\bQ_{\lift(T,t)}(-\varepsilon)$ is in general only defined by Weil divisors and so is a torsion free but not necessarily locally free divisorial sheaf. \end{rem}
+However the previous lemma shows that the sheaf $\bQ_{\lift(T,t)}(-\varepsilon)$ is in general only defined by Weil divisors and so is a torsion free divisorial sheaf which in not locally free in general. \end{rem}

 \

 After these preliminaries we are now ready to compute the abelianization of the $q$-relative parabolic Dolbeault complex of $(U_{\bullet},\psi)$:

 We have already described $U_{\lift(T,t)}$ as a push-forward of a spectral sheaf on $Z$.
 To undersand $W_{0}(\hor,U_{\lift(T,t)})$ and $W_{-2}(\hor,U_{\lift(T,t)})$ we will need to undersand the maps $\psi$ and $\verpsi$ in the language of spectral data.